 An in-depth look into the home environment and the process of early childhood planning for multi-age groupings of children through age eight.
 The role of the environment as well as various curriculum programs will be explored and evaluated.
 Emphasis will be placed on developing positive growth in children through instructional and play materials, along with methods of evaluating the environment to ensure optimal opportunities for nurture and play.
 Participants will experience and broaden their own creativity and imagination through learning activities that can be applied to their home settings.
-Prerequisite: EDUN102
+Prerequisite: EDUN102 formulate a beginning philosophy of education.
+20 hours of observation and participation in a public school setting are required.
+This course offers the student a service learning experience.

-EDUN130 Foundations of Education
+EDUN130 Foundations of Education 3 Credits

 This course examines the philosophical, historical, legal and social/cultural aspects of education in the United States.
 It explores how schools and classrooms function organizationally and academically.
 Teacher preparation, selecting teaching as a profession, teacher certification and effective teaching will be explored.
-Students will formulate a beginning philosophy of education.
-Twenty hours of observation and participation in a public school setting are required.
-This course offers the student a service learning experience.
+Students will